• Home

 Either chamber of Congress can hold someone in contempt on criminal or civil charges with a simple majority vote if that person refuses to testify, withholds information, or obstructs a congressional inquiry, according to the American Bar Association.

-Any criminal charges would forwarded to the U.S. Attorney’s Office, but it’s not obligated to prosecute.
+Any criminal charges would be forwarded to the U.S. Attorney’s Office, but it’s not obligated to prosecute.
 In that case, the House can pursue civil enforcement in U.S. district court.
 Inherent contempt is a separate option when the House or Senate holds its own proceedings and cites someone for contempt.

-Despite the escalation in the lawmakers’ fight with DOJ, inherent contempt stops short of the more severe threat of impeachment, which Khanna had raised on Friday.
+Despite the escalation in the lawmakers’ fight with the DOJ, inherent contempt stops short of the more severe threat of impeachment, which Khanna had raised on Friday.

 “Impeachment is a political decision, and is there the support in the House of Representatives?
-I mean Massie and I aren’t going to just do something for the show of it,” he told CNN.
+I mean, Massie and I aren’t going to just do something for the show of it,” he told CNN.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.